turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/demos/business_rules.md

 - First, again, the logic runs every time Player is updated, there is no need to save the form to see the updates
-- Second, we cannot related entity fields, e.g. reading the name field of the Player.
-We can only check for reference equality here
+- Second, we cannot access data in related entity fields

 ![set and clear def](./screens/br/3_set_clear_field.png)